chipKIT32/chipKIT-importer/README.md

 At this point, you should be able to build the Plugin just like any other project in NetBeans (Select _Run_ -> _Build Project_ in the main menu or click the button with a hammer icon in the toolbar).

 ## Changelog:
+Version 1.2.1
+- Added a board configuration page to the import wizard
+- Improved board parsing logic

 Version 1.1.4
 - Major overhaul of the Arduino board files parser
 - Adapted to MPLAB X IDE 5.x